linkml/linkml/docs/schemas/arrays.md

 ````

-(AnonymousShape)=
+(BoundedShape)=
-#### Anonymous
+#### Bounded

-We have already seen so-called "Anonymous" shaped arrays, which don't add any additional parameterization beyond
+We have already seen so-called "Bounded" shaped arrays, which don't add any additional parameterization beyond
 the number of their dimensions.

 The `maximum_`, `minimum_`, and `exact_number_dimensions` properties can be used in combination to indicate...